center4ml/Workshops/Day_3/README.md

-# Day 2: *Introduction to Physics-Informed Neural Networks (PINNs)*
+# Day 3: *Introduction to Neural Operators (NO)*

-Jupyter Notebook dedicated for Machine Learning workshop for Center4ML in University of Warsaw.
+Jupyter Notebooks dedicated for Machine Learning workshop for Center4ML in University of Warsaw.

 ## Agenda